-Unless otherwise advertised, all meetings will be held on the second Tuesday of every month at the Chilvers Coton Heritage Centre, Avenue Road, Chilvers Coton, Nuneaton.
+Unless otherwise advertised, all meetings will be held on the second Tuesday of every month at the Baptist Church Hall, The Green, Attleborough, CV11 4JZ.
 7.30 - 9.15 pm.
 For speaker meetings, doors open at 7.15 pm for a prompt 7.30 start.

-The format for our meetings will be a mixture of talks from invited speakers on family history related topics; research and help sessions using the Chilvers Coton Centre’s and the society’s resources; and social evenings.
+The format of our meetings will be a mixture of talks from invited speakers on family history related topics; research and help sessions and social evenings.

 Our monthly meetings are friendly, informal and sociable.
 Members and non-members, beginners and experienced genealogists - everyone is welcome.
 You do not have to join straight away but can come along as a guest for up to 2 sessions.
 Tea and coffee are provided.